connellymk/SnowPyt-MechParams/algorithm/algorithm_flowchart.md

 - **Action**: Return PathTree with empty branches (leaf node)

 ### 3. Parameter Node (OR Logic)
-- **Meaning**: Each incoming edge represents a different method to calculate this parameter
+- **Behavior**: Each incoming edge represents an alternative way to compute the parameter
-- **Example**: If parameter `X` can be calculated by method A OR method B, we explore both
 - **Process**:
-  1. For each incoming edge (method):
+  1. Loop through each incoming edge independently
-     - Recursively get all path trees from the predecessor node
+  2. Recursively get trees from the edge's source node (predecessor)
-     - For each returned tree, wrap it by creating a new PathTree with current node on top
+  3. For each returned tree, create a new PathTree with:
-     - Add all wrapped trees to the result list
-- **Result**: If edge1 returns 3 trees and edge2 returns 2 trees, we get 5 total trees (3+2)
+     - Current node as the root
+     - The returned tree as a child branch
+  4. Collect all new trees from all edges
+- **Example**: If we're at node `X` and get back a tree `snow_pit→A→B`, we create `snow_pit→A→B→X`

 ### 4. Merge Node (AND Logic)
-- **Meaning**: All incoming edges must be included (all inputs are required)
+- **Behavior**: All incoming edges must be included (all inputs are required)
-- **Example**: If merge node needs input A AND input B, we must have paths for both
 - **Process**:
-  1. For each incoming edge:
-     - Recursively get all path trees from the predecessor node
+  1. For each incoming edge, recursively get trees from the edge's source node
-     - Store in input_trees_list: `[[trees from A], [trees from B], ...]`
+  2. Collect results into a list of lists: `[[trees from input1], [trees from input2], ...]`
-  2. Compute Cartesian product: pick one tree from each input
+  3. Compute Cartesian product: pick one tree from each input
+  4. For each combination, create a new PathTree with:
+     - Current node as the root
+     - All selected trees as child branches
+- **Example**:
+  - Input A returns 2 trees: `[tree_A1, tree_A2]`
+  - Input B returns 3 trees: `[tree_B1, tree_B2, tree_B3]`
+  - Cartesian product gives 6 combinations: `(A1,B1), (A1,B2), (A1,B3), (A2,B1), (A2,B2), (A2,B3)`
-  3. For each combination, create a PathTree with all inputs as branches
+  - Each combination becomes a merged PathTree with current node having both inputs as branches
-- **Result**: If input A has 2 trees and input B has 3 trees, we get 6 combinations (2×3)
-- **Why Cartesian?**: Every way to reach A must be paired with every way to reach B

 ### 5. Recursion Flow
 - **Initial call**: `find_parameterizations()` calls `backtrack(target_parameter)`